arnowelzel/arnowelzel/README.md

 - Event sourcing and CQRS
 - Nextcloud
-- Microcontrollers (ATMega, D1 Mini etc.)
+- Electronis in general and microcontrollers (ATmega, ESP8266 etc.)

 Also see me my website at https://arnowelzel.de/en/